billstark/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User request to list people
+2. AddressBook shows a list of people
+3. User requests to change the tag of a specific person in the list
+4. AddressBook requires user to key in a new tag
+5. User key in a new tag
+6. AddressBook change the tag of the person <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+>3a1.
+AddressBook shows an error message <br>
+ Use case resumes at step 2

+5a.
+The given input format is invalid

+>5a1.
+AddressBook shows an error message <br>
+ Use case resumes at step 2

+5b.
+User cancels the edit

+> Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.